 It was easy to navigate around since the coastal road leads directly to Olanggo’s famous tourist destinations.
 But before I reached those parts, I saw a narrow road leading to a secluded beach area fronting several rock formations.
 Nobody else was there but I followed my guts and hovered around the area.
 I stayed there for a couple of minutes and just stared at the wonders set before me.
 I checked my heart, it’s still pounding with joy and enthusiasm.
 I checked my bike, it’s still there, lurking on one corner, waiting to be acknowledged for the purpose it should serve.

-Though sunsets are best captured in the island as it’s facing west, I decided to head back to Cebu City a little later after lunch.
+Though sunsets are best captured on the island as it’s facing west, I decided to head back to Cebu City a little later after lunch.
 I despised getting caught in heavy traffic.
-It’d be gruesome way to end a perfect day.
-Moreover, I think I have found the drive inside me to keep going, to reach more summits, to chase more islands, to cliffjump unto the unknown, and to discover more about myself.
+It’d be a gruesome way to end a perfect day.
+Moreover, I think I have found the drive inside me to keep going, to reach more summits, to chase more islands, to cliff jump unto the unknown, and to discover more about myself.

 8:30am – ETD (Colon to Parkmall) – P10.00

 9:05am – ETD (Parkmall to Punta Engano) – P15.00

 10:00am – Movenpick Port

 10:05am – Motor Bangka to Olanggo Island – P20.00

 10:30am – Tricycle to Bike Rental Station – P8.00